History of the Internet in Russia: Background

 In the USSR, the first computer networks appeared in the 1950s in missile defense system at Sary Shagan (first they were tested in Moscow at Lebedev Institute of Precision Mechanics and Computer Engineering).
-In the 1960s, the massive computer network project called OGAS was proposed but failed to be implemented.
-Apollo–Soyuz USA–USSR joint space program (1972–1975) used digital data for spaceships transmitted between two countries.
+1957 Sputnik crisis contributed to development of computer networks both in USSR and USA.
+The Sputnik-1 online trajectory digital data was collected at 70 tracking stations, transmitted binarily via telegraph and then calculated at the Computing Centre of the Academy of Sciences.
+In the 1960s, the massive computer network project called OGAS was proposed but failed to be implemented, though stimulating development of pack of structures such as Gosplan Computing Centre established in 1959.
+Apollo–Soyuz USA–USSR joint space program (1972–1975) used digital data for spaceships monitoring and control and they were transmitted between participating countries via satellite links that were connected to ground networks consisting of nodes such as Star City, Russia and Houston space center.
+The Apollo–Soyuz 1975 flight paths were monitored and digitally processed by Soviet missile defense military programmers.

-Since the late 1970s, X.25 Soviet networks began to appear and Akademset emerged in Leningrad in 1978.
-By 1982 VNIIPAS institute was created in Moscow to serve as Akademset's central node, which established X.25 regular connection to IIASA in Austria (which allowed access to other worldwide networks).
+Since 1972, Sirena and Express computer networks began nationwide operations connecting thousands of airline and railroad cash offices all over the country provided with keyboards, displays and printers for tickets.
+Later on, since the late 1970s, x.25 Soviet networks began to appear and Akademset emerged in Leningrad in 1978.
+By 1982 VNIIPAS institute was created in Moscow to serve as Akademset's central node.
+The connection was established in 1978 over X.25 permanent digital ground copper cable connection to IIASA in Laxenburg, Austria providing 9600 baud link which was divided by 4800 baud between USSR and middle-lying ČSSR (that allowed access to other worldwide networks).
 In 1983, VNIIPAS, together with the US government, Joel Schatz, Don Carlson, Michael Kleeman, and Chet Watson, created a Soviet X.25 service provider called SFMT ("San Francisco — Moscow Teleport") that later became Sovam Teleport ("Soviet-American Teleport").
 VNIIPAS also provided X.25 services, including over satellite, to Eastern bloc countries together with Mongolia, Cuba and Vietnam.

 At the time, Western users of Usenet were generally unaware of that, and considered such networking in USSR nonexistent, so one of them on April 1, 1984, made an April fools' hoax about "Kremvax" ("Kremlin VAX") that gained some popularity for subsequent years.
-The USSR nominally joined the private Fidonet network in October 1990 when the first node of Region 50 appeared in Novosibirsk.
+In 1988, John Draper after a visit in the USSR wrote an Usenet summarizing message saying that he discovered developed digital culture within Soviet users of computers.
+The first recorded Usenet message from USSR dates 26.12.1989.
+Later the USSR nominally joined the private Fidonet network in October 1990 when the first node of Region 50 appeared in Novosibirsk.
 Some of the early Soviet/Russian networks were also initiated as parts of BITNET.